 11.1.1.1 Non-text content

-11.1.1.1.1 Non-text content (open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface and non-web softwarethat supports access to assistive technologies for screen reading, it shall satisfy WCAG 2.1 Success Criterion 1.1.1 Non-text Content.
+Where ICT is, or includes, non-web software that provides a user interface, and the non-web software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall satisfy WCAG 2.2 Success Criterion 1.1.1 Non-text content.

-NOTE: CAPTCHAs do not currently appear outside of the Web.
+Note: CAPTCHAs do not currently appear outside of the Web.
 However, if they do appear, this guidance is accurate.

-11.1.1.1.2 Non-text content (closed functionality)

-Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.6 (Speech output for non-text content).

 11.1.2 Time-based media

 11.1.2.1 Audio-only and video-only (pre-recorded)

-11.1.2.1.1 Audio-only and video-only (pre-recorded - open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfacenon-web softwareuser interface and that supports access to assistive technologies for screen reading and where pre-recorded auditory information is not needed to enable the use of closed functions of ICT, it shall satisfy the WCAG 2.2 Success Criterion 1.2.1 Audio-only and Video-only (Prerecorded).
+Where ICT is, or includes, non-web software that provides a user interface, and the non-web software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall satisfy the WCAG 2.2 Success Criterion 1.2.1 Audio-only and Video-only (Prerecorded).

-NOTE: The alternative can be provided directly in the software - or provided in an alternate version that meets the success criterion.
+Note: The alternative can be provided directly in the non-web software - or provided in an alternate version that satisfies the success criterion.

-11.1.2.1.2 Audio-only and video-only (pre-recorded - closed functionality)

-11.1.2.1.2.1 Pre-recorded audio-only (closed functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface which is closed to assistive technologies for screen reading and where pre-recorded auditory information is needed to enable the use of closed functions of ICT, the non-web softwarefunctionality of software that provides a user interface shall meet requirement 5.1.5 (Visual output for auditory information).

-11.1.2.1.2.2 Pre-recorded video-only (closed functionality)

-Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.7 (Speech output for video information).

-11.1.2.2 Captions (pre-recorded)
+11.1.2.2 Subtitles (pre-recorded)

-Where ICT is non-web software that provides a user interface, it shall satisfy the WCAG 2.2 Success Criterion 1.2.2 Captions (Prerecorded).
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 1.2.2 Captions (Prerecorded).

-NOTE: The WCAG 2.1 definition of "captions" notes that "in some countries, captions are called subtitles".
+Note: The WCAG 2.2 definition of "captions" notes that "in some countries, captions are called subtitles".
 They are also sometimes referred to as "subtitles for the hearing impaired".
-Per the definition in WCAG 2.1, to meet this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".
+Per the definition in WCAG 2, to satisfy this success criterion, whether called captions or subtitles, they would have to provide "synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content" where non-speech information includes "sound effects, music, laughter, speaker identification and location".

 11.1.2.3 Audio description or media alternative (pre-recorded)